Laufmaschine/Slopes-experiments/README.md

     ## Writing layer `MunicipsPT' to data source `<folder_path>/MunicipsPT.gpkg' using driver `GPKG'
     ## Writing 278 features with 1 fields and geometry type Multi Polygon.
     ```
-    Later, to reproduce the exercise for another municipality, skip the steps 1 to 8 and use the file *`municips_PT.gpkg`* for the next steps.
+    To reproduce the exercise for another municipality, skip the steps 1 to 6 and use the file *`municips_PT.gpkg`* for the next steps.

 7. Get the list of the municipalities:
     ```